TylerRenfro/portfolio-2023/_research-artifacts/remote-usability-testing.md

     response4: "Good.
 It seems very easy to use."
     response5: "I would feel more confident If I could use the tools more before I could say if it would be better than what we have right now.
 As a whole and only using it once is does seem good."
   - question: How would having access to this software impact your day-to-day responsibilities?
     response1: "Currently, things are extremely drawn out.
 Because the potential new software has everything stored in one place and we allow the customer to edit information, it would allow us to onboard a provider, clients and caregivers quicker.
 This means we could onboard more customers in the time it takes to currently onboard one.
-This would help PayRight be able to grow."
+This would help […] be able to grow."
     response2: "It is difficult to say this early on in the development, as the initial pieces being developed don't cover any of my job responsibilities.
 However, I do believe that once completed, this will have a large impact on my day-to-day routine, and will save me a lot of time doing manual processes that should be automated."
     response3: "Frees up some time.
 Not as much clicking around."
     response4: "It will greatly improve my day-to-day activities.
 Currently, we are working with a dinosaur system, so hopefully, this will bring us improvements that will make us more competitive."